 From birth, our eyes have a clear lens which is made up of a unique balance of water and protein working in tandem to allow light to pass through the eye.
 As we age, the quality of the protein degrades and can gather together in clusters.
-This makes it harder for the light to pass through the protein, and consequently the lens, reducing vision and make things a bit blurrier.
+This makes it harder for the light to pass through the protein, and consequently the lens, reducing vision and making things a bit blurrier.

 The most common cause is age, but scientists also suspect diabetes, alcohol and smoking may have a role to play in the development of cataracts.

 Of all the different kinds of surgery in the medical world, cataract eye surgery and cataract treatment is one that can easily sound a little daunting.
 This is often because people generally don’t know exactly what a cataract is and the idea of eye surgery naturally sounds very complex.